BurlingtonCodeAcademy/webdev-prework/arithmetic.md

 123 * 45 * 56 * 78 * 90;
 ```

 Is your answer the number `2175919200`?
 Great work!
 Your computer works as expected.
-One of the nice things about writing math expressions in JavaScript is that what you write looks a lot like what you would punch into a calculator, or even write out by hand on paper ... who does that any more?
+One of the nice things about writing math expressions in JavaScript is that what you write looks a lot like what you would punch into a calculator, or even write out by hand on paper, but does that any more?

 Now let's try some other expressions, this time we will use more of the tools that JavaScript gives you to work with when writing math expressions.
 We have only seen addition and multiplication so far, bu there is a lot more we can do.